 About

-T-Do.ru launched in April 2018, immediately after Roskomnadzor blocked Telegram in Russia.
-The service solved a practical problem: external t.me links stopped opening for Russian users, so people could not reach channels and chats from websites or browsers.
+T-Do.ru launched in April 2018, right after Roskomnadzor blocked Telegram in Russia.
+It solved a practical problem: public t.me links stopped working for users in Russia, so people could no longer open channels and chats from websites or web browsers.

-T-Do worked as a redirector.
-Users replaced t.me with t-do.ru in any Telegram link and got a working page with a button that opened the messenger.
+T-Do worked as a redirect service.
+Users replaced t.me with t-do.ru in any Telegram link and got a working landing page with a button that opened Telegram.

 Key features